 Harrison Ford convinced David Koepp to include more jokes about Indy's age in the script, believing they would help reduce the "American paranoia about aging."
-He also refused to dye his hair for the role, arguing Indy's appeal wasn't in his youth but in his imagination and resourcefulness: "My ambition in action is to have the audience look straight in my face and not the back of a stuntman's head.
-I hope to continue that no matter how old I get."
+He also refused to dye his hair for the role, arguing Indy's appeal wasn't in his youth, but in his imagination and resourcefulness: "My ambition in action is to have the audience look straight in my face, and not the back of a stuntman's head.
+I hope to continue that, no matter how old I get."

 The Akator throne room designed by Guy Hendrix Dyas keeps up an Indiana Jones tradition by having C-3PO and R2-D2 etched into one of the yellow titles, and E.T. into another.
 According to the book "The Complete Making of Indiana Jones", the characters can be found somewhere in all four Indiana Jones pictures.

-Steven Spielberg included the opening scene where the car driven by a group of students racing against a car driven by a Russian soldier as a homage to his friend George Lucas.
-In his youth, Lucas had a passion of car racing.
-(See also American Graffiti (1973)).
-In the previous movie, Spielberg included the opening prologue in homage to his experiences as a boy scout.
+Steven Spielberg included the opening scene where the car driven by a group of students racing against a car driven by a Russian soldier as an homage to his friend George Lucas.
+In his youth, Lucas had a passion for car racing.
+In the previous movie, Spielberg included the opening prologue as an homage to his experiences as a Boy Scout.

 To prepare for her role of Irina Spalko, Cate Blanchett learned to fence and (during filming) practiced karate.
 She based her performance on Rosa Klebb from From Russia with Love (1963), who also has a stern manner and a bob-cut hairdo.